-Penny’s duties as one of the Amateur Rowing Association (ARA)’s National Coaches changed in the autumn of 1976 following Principal National Coach Bob Janousek’s resignation from the ARA.
-She took on more of his coach education work, including regional work, coaching award scheme lecturing, and the development of the Gold Coaching Award amongst other things.
-At the same time she felt it would be better for the women’s squad if it were run by a man as having a woman running a women’s group led to “fighting on two fronts at once” because as a woman she was struggling to be taken seriously herself, whilst also fighting for the women’s squad itself.
-With a man in charge, at least he’d be able to concentrate on the latter battle.
+Penny’s duties as one of the Amateur Rowing Association (ARA)’s National Coaches changed in the autumn of 1976 following Principal National Coach Bob Janousek’s resignation from the ARA and specific responsibility for the GB women’s squad no longer appeared on her – or anyone else’s job description.
+She took on more of Bob’s coach education work, including regional work, coaching award scheme lecturing, and the development of the Gold Coaching Award amongst other things.

-That said, a combination of structural changes at the ARA and no one volunteering to become Chief Coach meant that, for the 1977 season, there wasn’t actually a single individual leading the GB women’s rowing team which instead came under the remit of the new International Rowing Committee with trials organised by the Selectors.
+As a result of this and other structural changes at the ARA, for the 1977 season there wasn’t actually a single individual leading the GB women’s rowing team, which instead came under the remit of the new International Rowing Committee with trials organised by the Selectors.
 Liz Lorrimer, who had competed at the World Championships in 1974 and 1975, became Chairman of Selectors, and Maureen ‘Mo’ Thomson was appointed Team Manager.
 Both of these were volunteer roles.

 “After Bob left, I wanted all of our squads to focus more on crew sculling, as opposed to single sculling,” Penny Chuter explains.
 Sue Handscomb, who had rowed in the eight at the World Championships in 1975 but embraced sculling in the 1976-77 season, largely because she had to remembers, “At the end of one of the early trials weekends we were told, ‘We’re going to concentrate on sculling this year.
 So if you want to be selected you need to get in a sculling boat.’
 I bought a sculling boat from Shiplake College and I’d go out in the morning a couple of times a week before work – getting in as much as 45 mins if I was lucky!”